iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 Besides writing `dvc.yaml` files manually (recommended), you can also create stages with `dvc stage add` -- a limited command-line interface to setup pipelines.
-Let's add another stage this way and look at the resulting `dvc.yaml`
+Let's add another one this way and look at the resulting `dvc.yaml`
 file:

 ```dvc